sumimakito/hexo-theme-Journal/README.md

 ### Features

 - Simple and easy to customize
-- Concentrated on reading and writing experience
+- Concentrated on reading <del>and writing (find a Markdown editor then)</del> experience
 - Mobile-friendly & widescreen-friendly
-- Flexible comments control
+- Flexible commenting control

 ### Installation